mit-rss/visual_servoing/README.md

 4. Improve your line following controller to see how fast you can navigate a circular track.

 ### Computer Setup
 For this lab, you will need Opencv3.
-The virtual machines already have it, but are missing the opencv-contrib package (this is where some propietary algorithms were moved to in opencv3).
-On the VM, follow these steps:
+The virtual machines already have it, but it likely needs to be updated to 3.4 and are missing the opencv-contrib package (this is where some propietary algorithms were moved to in opencv3).
+If you are running linux natively, depending on what you've done before you may or may not have the correct setup.
+Try running these commands as well, and the correct packages will install as needed.

+Steps:

 `sudo apt-get install python-pip`

-`pip install opencv-contrib-python`
+`pip install opencv-python==3.4.2.16`

-If you are running linux natively, you may need to install opencv3 proper as well.

-`pip install opencv-python`
+`pip install opencv-contrib-python==3.4.2.16`
-then:
-`pip install opencv-python-contrib`
+`pip install imutils`

 ### Analysis:
 We are also looking for a bit more in terms of experimental analysis in the lab than we have in the past.
 We are, in particular, looking for analysis of your vision algorithms and and controller.